outreachy/website/README.md

 Should any errors occur when running this code, follow the debugging techniques discussed in the [debugging scenarios code section](#debugging-scenarios-code).

+If you pick the wrong scenario, or you want to start over with a new scenario, follow the instructions in the [create a different scenario section](#create-a-different-scenario).

 ### Scenario 2: Community Sign-up

 The `CommunitySignupUnderwayScenario` scenario represents the time when community coordinators are signing communities up to participate in Outreachy.
 One mentor has submitted their project.